Network Evolution Based on Centrality: Model studied

-At every time step, this dynamics yield a network whose adjacency matrix $\mathbf{A}$ is \textit{stepwise}: the nodes can be ordered by their degree, such that the zero/one entries in the adjacency matrix are separated by a monotonic step-function $h(x)$ (see Fig.~\ref{fig:nested-split-graph}, right), where $x=1-r$, and $r$ is the degree rank of a node.
-Networks with stepwise adjacency matrix are \textit{threshold networks} \citep{mahadev95:_thres_graph_and_relat_topic, hagberg06:_desig_thres_networ_with_given}.
+The distinctive characteristic of our network formation process that allows us to incorporate various centrality measures is the fact that, at every time step $t=0,1,2,\dots$, our dynamics yields a network whose adjacency matrix $\mathbf{A}$ is \textit{stepwise}: the nodes can be ordered by their degree, such that the zero/one entries in the adjacency matrix are separated by a monotonic step-function $h(x)$ (see Fig.~\ref{fig:nested-split-graph}, right), where $x=1-r$, and $r$ is the degree rank of a node.
+Networks with a stepwise adjacency matrix are also known as \textit{threshold networks} \citep{mahadev95:_thres_graph_and_relat_topic, hagberg06:_desig_thres_networ_with_given}.
 In such a network, if two nodes $i$ and $j$ have degrees such that $d_i < d_j$, then their neighborhoods satisfy $N_i \subset N_j$.
 Thus, these networks are characterized by nestedness.
 Moreover, the nodes can be partitioned into a \textit{dominating set} and \textit{independent sets}.
 In the dominating set $S$, every node not in $S$ is linked to at least one member of $S$.
 Conversely, an independent set is one in which no two nodes are adjacent (see Fig.~\ref{fig:nested-split-graph}, left).

-We now prove by induction that the adjacency matrix representing the state of the network at every time step is stepwise for the case of eigenvector centrality.
+We now prove by induction that the adjacency matrix $\mathbf{A}$ representing the state of the network at every time step is stepwise for the case of eigenvector centrality.
 First, at time $t=0$, the first link added generates a (trivial) stepwise matrix.
 Next, let us assume that this is true at time $t \ge 0$.
 Consider the creation of a link $ij$.
-Then $v_i = 1/\lambda_{\text{PF}} \sum_{k=1}^n a_{ik} v_k = 1/\lambda_{\text{PF}} \sum_{k \in N_i} v_k$.
+Then

 Thus, the larger is the degree of a node $i$, the higher is its eigenvector component $v_i$.
 In this way, the eigenvector centrality of the nodes is ranked in the same way as their degree.
-Therefore, for the model studied, a node has to establish a link to a node with the highest degree it is still not connected to.
+Therefore, for the model studied, a node has to establish a link to a node with the highest degree it is not connected to.
 This preserves the stepwise property of $\mathbf{A}$ (see Fig.~\ref{fig:nested-split-graph}, right).
 Similarly, for the removal of links, the node with the lowest degree among the neighbors is the least central one, and removing a link to it preserves the stepwise property of $\mathbf{A}$.

 The nested neighborhood structure allows us to use similar arguments for other centrality measures.
 Consider two nodes $i$ and $j$ in a nested graph with $d_i>d_j$.
 All walks starting at node $j$ are contained in the set of all walks starting from node $i$ (after exchanging the starting node $j$ with $i$).
 This implies that $i$ has a higher centrality than $j$ for any centrality measure that is based on walks or paths in the network.
 Hence, a proof by induction shows that the ranking of nodes by degree is equivalent to the ranking by centrality for this family of centrality measures.
 In general, this dynamics leads to a self-reinforcement of the nested structure.